About

 Criteria of Eligibility:

-1) Be a graduate student in a recognized education and training program leading to licensure as a psychologist.
+1) A graduate student enrolled in a recognized psychology doctoral education and training program (including predoctoral interns and residents) leading to registration, certification or licensure as a psychologist; or a postdoctoral clinical fellow who is not yet licensed as a psychologist.

 Associates may remain in the Associates Program for a maximum of seven years.
 An extension of this period will be considered for approval.